Plug-and-play Shape Refinement Framework for Multi-site and Lifespan Brain Skull Stripping: Introduction

 \section{Introduction}

-Skull stripping, the separation of brain tissue from non-brain tissue, is a critical preprocessing step for the characterization of brain MRIs.
-Plenty of skull stripping methods have been proposed, e.g., morphology-based method: Brain Surface Extractor (BSE) \cite{shattuck2001magnetic}, surface-based method: Brain Extraction Tool (BET) \cite{smith2002fast}, and meta-method: Brain MAPS \cite{leung2011brain}.
+Skull stripping, the separation of brain tissue from non-brain tissue, is a critical preprocessing step for the characterization of brain MRI.
+Plenty of skull stripping tools have been proposed, e.g., morphology-based method: Brain Surface Extractor (BSE) \cite{shattuck2001magnetic} and surface-based method: Brain Extraction Tool (BET) \cite{smith2002fast}.
 Compared with traditional skull stripping tools, deep learning has recently been proven more suitable for skull stripping, where 3D U-Net is the most popular backbone \cite{20163d,luo2021urpc}.
+Based on it, 3D Residual U-Net, 3D Attention UNet, and TransBTS are proposed to get better segmentation performance \cite{islam2019brain,yu2019liver,wang2021transbts}.
+In addition, some specific methods have been designed, e.g., Zhong et al. proposed a domain-invariant knowledge-guided attention network for brain skull stripping \cite{zhong2021dika}.
+Zhang et al. proposed a flattened residual network for infant MRI skull stripping \cite{zhang2019frnet}.
 However, the high performance of deep learning-based methods requires that the training and testing datasets share a similar data distribution, which is hardly met due to a variety of device manufacturers, magnetic field strength, and acquisition protocols.
-Moreover, there is also a substantial data distribution difference across lifespan, e.g., the adult and infant brain MRIs in Fig. \ref{fig:method}, where the infant's brain is undergoing myelination and maturation.
+Moreover, there is also a substantial data distribution difference across lifespan, e.g., the adult and infant brain MRI in Fig. \ref{fig:method}, where the infant's brain is undergoing myelination and maturation.